PSenck/biomoni/Description.md

 Create new anaconda environment (optional for other env than conda base):

-`conda create –name Biomonitoring python`
+`conda create --name Biomonitoring python`

 Activate environment